52North/pubopen/communities/marketing.md

 # <i class="octicon octicon-megaphone"></i> Guide: How should I name my project?

-Really, you worry about the <em>name</em>?
-Awesome!
-That means you have figured out all the other issues!
+If you worry about a <em>name</em>, you must have figured out all the other issues!

-The first thing you should consider is: Do I really need a name for a new open source project, or would it not be better to contribute my new code as an extension to an existing and established project?
+The first thing to consider is: Do I really need a name for a new open source project, or would it not be better to contribute my new code as an extension to an existing and established project?

-OK OK, a new project it is.
-Then take a look around related projects and communities within the language or framework you base your code on.
+If it is to be a new project, take a look at related projects and communities within the language or framework you base your code on.
 Are abbreviations common?
-Do people use rather hip or cool names?
-This is also a good opportunity to check for existing names.
+Do people use hip or cool names?
+Check for existing names.

 * <i class="octicon octicon-bug"></i> https://www.google.de/search?q=good+software+project+names (trademarks, …)
 * <i class="octicon octicon-bug"></i> http://www.webdeveloper.com/forum/showthread.php?113873-Great-software-project-names&s=14592899cd3b32c3df12f39bf4616c5e&p=605183#post605183

-**In short:**
+**Tips for naming:**

 * Find a good name
   * Avoid abbreviations
-  * Be a visionary and choose a name that fits the overall goal of what your code does, not a specific solution
+  * Be visionary and choose a name that fits the overall goal of what your code does, not a specific solution
-  * Prefer existing words from the "real world" - they are a lot easier to remember
+  * Prefer existing "real world" words - they are a lot easier to remember
 * Search for other projects with the same name, also consider <i class="octicon octicon-law"></i> trademarks (potentially from completely different applications)
 * If a project exists, start from the beginning